maktukmak/MF-MSI/README.md

 # MF-MSI

-This code is Python implementation of the paper called "Matrix Factorization with Multimodal Side Information".
+This code is Python implementation of the paper "Matrix Factorization with Multimodal Side Information".